RILAB/rilab.github.io/markdown/press.md

 * Our paper on the domesticaiton locus [grassy tillers](http://journals.plos.org/ploscollections/article?id=10.1371/journal.pgen.1003604) is highlighted in the [PLoS Plant Trasnslational Research collection](http://www.ploscollections.org/article/browse/issue/info:doi/10.1371/issue.pcol.v01.i25).
 * [Wills et al](http://f1000.com/prime/718032804), [Waters et al](http://f1000.com/prime/718173166) and [Melters et al](http://f1000.com/prime/717979865) all higlighted by F1000
+* Our paper on local adaptation in teosinte makes the [cover](http://www.oxfordjournals.org/our_journals/gbe/resource/gbe-cover_dec-2013_expansion.jpg) at GBE
 * We blogged about our paper on crop-wild introgression for [Haldane's Sieve](http://haldanessieve.org/2012/08/23/our-paper-the-genomic-signature-of-crop-wild-introgression-in-maize/) and [Panda's Thumb](http://pandasthumb.org/archives/2013/05/press-release-t.html)
 * [UCD Press Release](http://ucdaviscaes.wordpress.com/2013/07/10/agriculture-feeding-the-future/) on the persepective piece on feeding the future.
 * We blogged about our work on [hybrid maize](http://haldanessieve.org/2013/08/12/our-paper-the-genomic-impacts-of-drift-and-selection-for-hybrid-performance-in-maize/) and [centromere biology](http://haldanessieve.org/2012/09/27/our-paper-comparative-analysis-of-tandem-repeats-from-hundreds-of-species-reveals-unique-insights-into-centromere-evolution/) at Haldane's Sieve